When loved ones and carers need some extra support

 - An assessment by an Aged Care Assessment Team (ACAT) is required.
 This helps to determine the most appropriate level of care and identify the residences that can best meet your loved one's needs.
 A doctor, caregiver or family members can make a referral to an ACAT.

 - Respite Care is a short-term care option.
-The holder of an ACAT assessment is entitled to between seven and 63 days of Respite Care per financial year at any Commonwealth-funded residential aged care facility.
+The holder of an ACAT assessment is entitled to 63 days of Respite Care per financial year at any Commonwealth-funded residential aged care facility.
 Extensions may be granted.

 - We're here to help with the application process.
 Once you have decided to proceed with Respite Care with us, we will discuss all of your needs and requirements, including agreed dates, and put together a Respite Agreement.
 We can also help you with application forms and any questions you may have.